How to Print the USA Flag on T-Shirts [With Examples]

 Using the American Flag correctly on apparel is important because it's a sign of respect and admiration for former and current members of the military.

 We're going to help explain and simplify the guidelines for you.
+In this article you'll learn:

 The Two Important Rules for Printing the American Flag on Shirts